seanmpuckett/sai/docs/Keywords.md

 Performs a bitwise or on two 32-bit integers.

 	debug 5 orb 11 // prints '15'

 	 5 in binary: 00000000000000000000000000000101
 	11 in binary: 00000000000000000000000000001011
 	15 in binary: 00000000000000000000000000001111

 ### OVERLAY _operator_

+	.. [collection] overlay [collection]

+Creates a new collection that is a composite of a copy of the left collection with all of the values in the right collection overlaid.
+If discrete keys are available in the left or right collection, they will be used intelligently.

+\<\>

 ### TRUE _literal_